 Q: What is Listing Syndication?

 A: When active listings are sent to online portals (e.g. Realtor.com, Broker Public Portal, etc.) by the Office Broker for the purpose of advertising.
-IRES provides ways for our subscribers to do this easily via our arrangements with ListHub, Broker Public Portal, Realtor.com, and our own public site, ColoProperty.com®.
+IRES provides ways for our subscribers to do this easily via our arrangements with ListHub, Broker Public Portal, Realtor.com, our own public site, ColoProperty.com®, and REcolorado.com.
 Listings can also be syndicated by your Office or Franchise outside of these options.

 Q: How do I syndicate my listings?